 The recall of the Feitian MultiPass FIDO security key demonstrates why you always should use multiple security key products from different vendors.

-A case study in how timely Firefox derived web browsers ship critical security updates.
+A case study in how timely Firefox derived web browsers (Waterfox, Cliqz, Pale Moon, and Tor) ship critical security updates.

 VPN providers are good advertisers and also pay good money to make even [formerly] reputable tech media websites “recommend” their services.